 The tasks and activities outlined in the Getting Started Guide are all associated with the Basic 5.
-In addition, these tasks and activities are based on an individual investing eight to 15 hours per week over a two-to three-year period towards their execution.
-The emphasis has been placed on DOING.
-Taking Action!
-Not spending an overly large amount of precious time in the beginning reading what to do, but actually getting out there and making things happen.
-You will learn the most from your experiences.
-Making mistakes and learning from them.
-Please consider that this business plan can be compressed, meaning one can do more in a shorter period of time or spread it out and take longer.
+In addition, these tasks and activities are based on an individual investing eight to 15 hours per week over a two-to three-year period.
+The emphasis should be placed on doing.
+It is a combination of spending a 60-40 split of time in getting to know your tools and taking action doing the results producing activities.
+You will gain valuable experience and wisdom from using your enthusiasm to propel you to act.
+It’s okay to make mistakes as long as you learn from each mis-step.
+For all successful people failure is part of the journey.
+If you never fail, you will never grow.
+Please consider that success in this business plan can be compressed by simply doing more in a shorter period of time, or you can spread it out and take longer.
 This is ultimately determined by what you want, when you want it, what you are willing to give or overcome, and how strong your sense of purpose is to build the business.

 There will never be an absolutely perfect time to start building this business.
 The circumstances will never be perfect.
-However, when you have honest intentions and take action and begin working toward achieving your financial goals with confidence and conviction utilizing this business vehicle, you will create the circumstances you desire as the possibilities, people, opportunities and success will be attracted to you.
+However, when you have honest intentions and take action and begin working toward achieving your financial goals with enthusiasm, confidence and conviction, you will create the circumstances you desire as the possibilities, people, opportunities and success will be attracted to you.
 This is a law of success.
 You can make it happen.
 George Bernard Shaw stated, “People are always blaming their circumstances for what they are.
 The people who get on in this world are they who get up and look for the circumstances they want, and, if they can’t find them, make them.”

 Prior to implementing and completing the tasks set forth in the Getting Started Guide, it is important that you understand the content of these guidelines as they relate to building a solid and resilient business.
-First: The key success factor in building your sales and distribution organization is providing individuals within this organization a system that can be duplicated quickly by individuals joining you and your associates in this business endeavor.
-Second: There are only three types of activities performed by members of an organization or business: result-producing activities, support activities, and housekeeping activities.
+The key success factor in building your sales and distribution organization is providing individuals within your organization with a system that can be duplicated quickly.
+There three basic types of activities performed by members of an organization or business: result-producing activities, support activities, and housekeeping activities.
 Although they are all necessary and must be performed efficiently and effectively, they are not equal when it comes to where quality time is spent.
-The approximate time allotted for each should be 80 percent to result-producing, 15 percent to support, and five percent to housekeeping.
-Third: The three types of activities as they equate to building your Market America business are as follows:
+The approximate time allotted should be 80 percent to result-producing activities, 15 percent to support activities, and five percent to housekeeping activities.

-Following the Getting Started Guide will ensure that all three activities are effectively and efficiently implemented with a focus on the result-producing activities: consistently exposing your products and your business to as many individuals as possible.
+Following the Getting Started Guide will ensure that all three activities are effectively and efficiently implemented with an emphasis on the result-producing activities: consistently exposing your products and your business to as many individuals as possible.

 What would you attempt to do if you knew you couldn’t fail?
 The only way to fail in this business is to quit!
 Your success in this business will be directly proportional to your willingness to take personal responsibility for your actions.
 Let me give you a simple strategy for success.
 First, you must decide what you want.
 Then, find someone who is getting what you want.
 Find out what they are doing and do the same thing.
 The emphasis is on doing.

-Let’s discuss what needs to be done in order to succeed in building an UnFranchise® business.
-First, we have to remove the things that may impede progress.
-We do this by building two sales and distribution organizations that generate in excess of 5,000 Group Business Volume weekly, resulting in earning $2,100 per week in ongoing income.
-Second, we must sell products by developing Preferred Customers.
-Third, we must sell the business or expose the UnFranchise System.
-And fourth, we must sell tickets to the upcoming National Meeting, Training and Seminar System (NMTSS) event.
-Those are the only four things we do in this business.
+Let’s discuss what needs to be done in order to succeed in building an UnFranchise Business.
+First, we must sell products by developing Preferred Customers.
+Second, convert your spending to earning to create your Shopping Annuity.
+Third, we must “sell” the business or expose the UnFranchise System.
+Teach, coach, manage, duplicate and build only two sales and distribution organizations that generate in excess of 5,000 Group Business Volume and 5000 IBV weekly, to produce $2,100.00 to $3,600.00 per week in ongoing income.
+And lastly, we must sell tickets to the upcoming Global Meeting, Training and Seminar System (GMTSS) events.
+Those are the simple steps to success in this business.

 Your Market America sponsor plays a very important role in your business.
-It is imperative to establish a strong, comfortable rapport with your sponsor, because not only will he/she be your upline, but a friend and mentor, providing guidance and advice on how to most effectively retail products and build your organization.
+It is imperative to establish a strong, comfortable rapport with your sponsor, because not only will he/she be a life-long business partner but a friend and mentor, providing guidance and advice on how to most effectively retail products and build your organization.